 Originally, a daily update was sent to all staff via a group email, advising the status of each batch, and other information.
 But staff found it time-consuming to trawl through their emails and locate the right message.
 In many cases, these emails got missed completely.

 If there were further updates during the day, the only option would be to send out an additional email, adding to the inbox clutter.

-With the team being widely spread, and includes a mix of full and part-time workers (who at times, may be based remotely - for example, during Orientation), Ms Sosa needed an easy-to-implement solution that could be seen by every employee.
+With the team being widely spread and including a mix of full and part-time workers (who may be based remotely at times, for example during Orientation), Ms Sosa needed an easy to implement solution that could be seen by every employee.

-The University invested in one of SnapComms’ most popular tool – the scrolling ticker.
-This useful communication channel displays information via a narrow window of moving text.
-It typically scrolls across the bottom of employees’ screens, overriding email completely.
+The University invested in the SnapComms scrolling Desktop Ticker.
+This useful communication channel displays information via a narrow window of scolling text across the bottom of employees’ screens.

-It helps with multi-tasking – a key skill needed by this busy team.
-Staff are able to scan-read the ticker headlines while working within other applications or liaising with students.
+This helps with multi-tasking – a key skill needed by this busy team.
+Staff are able to scan the ticker headlines while working within other applications or liaising with students.
 The narrow text field means their screen real-estate is not compromised.

-It’s been more than two years since the ticker tool was introduced at the University, and has since become an integral part of the team’s communications.
+It’s been more than two years since the ticker tool was introduced at the University and has since become an integral part of the team’s communications.
 Staff refer to the ticker for almost every enquiry, providing an instant response for students.